Video Search Tools

 Privacy and deployment

 Cloud tools require uploading and permanently storing footage on external servers.
-Some tools like FrameQuery take a hybrid approach—uploading only proxies for processing (deleted immediately after) while keeping your search index and original files local.
+Some tools like FrameQuery take a hybrid approach: only frames and audio are extracted on your device and sent for analysis, then discarded the moment analysis completes, while your search index and original files stay local.

 Pricing model